IamRabindra25/melTS/README.md

 We performed a multi-classifier regression using the Numpy library on the three datasets and we created a model able to perform predictions on the sea level rise for future years.

-Our prediction is that by 2100 the sea level is gonna increase by 75 centimeters, reaching a total increase of 1 meter since 1945.
+Our prediction is that by 2100 the sea level is gonna increase by 75 centimetres, reaching a total increase of 1 meter since 1945.

 <img src="images/prediction.png" width="400">